Anthony Davis has big 2nd half, Lakers beat Thunder

 JAZZ 113, WARRIORS 109

-SALT LAKE CITY (AP) — Donovan Mitchell scored 30 points and Mike Conley had 27 to help Utah beat undermanned Golden State.
+SALT LAKE CITY (AP) — Donovan Mitchell scored 30 points and Mike Conley had 27 to help Utah hold off a late rally by undermanned Golden State.

+Minutes after the game ended, the arena was evacuated because of a suspicious package discovered under a restaurant table.
+Police said the package turned out to be a toolbox, and the Jazz said employees were cleared by authorities to re-enter the building a couple of hours later.

+Salt Lake City police Lt.
+Carlos Valencia said the sellout crowd was already starting to leave when the evacuation began.

+Jazz players quickly headed for their cars in the parking lot — center Rudy Gobert was still in uniform as he left.
+Warriors players boarded their team bus.

-Bojan Bogdanovic added 17 points for the Jazz, and Rudy Gobert had 19 rebounds and seven blocks.
-Utah shot 51% from the field and outrebounded Golden State 48-37.
+Bojan Bogdanovic added 17 points for the Jazz, and Gobert had 19 rebounds and seven blocks.
+Alec Burks scored 20 points for the injury-ravaged Warriors, who had only eight available players.

-Golden State rallied from a 21-point deficit and cut it to 111-109 with 22.8 seconds left on back-to-back baskets from Burks and Robinson.
-Mitchell and Conley each hit a free throw in the final seconds to seal it.

 PISTONS 128, HAWKS 103